sahil-kumar-yadav/mongodbcrud/README.md

 mongoose --> npm i mongoose
 react icons --> react-icons

+1.Create UI
+2.Create a new project in Mongodb atlas
+3.Create a new database && Copy userpassword
+4.get link from Overviwe->connect->Vscode
+5.write code for connecting to mongodb
+// In libs/mongodb will write code to connect to mongodb 6.now we need to create a model(schema) --> structure
+// models folder
+7.Write code for crud operation
+--> create a new folder api
+--> create another folder topics
+--> create file with name(must) routes.js

+8.use postman to check api end points

+we should have same name for app routing

 ## Getting Started

 First, run the development server:

 ```bash
 npm run dev